appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 To display data in a Table widget, you can use the **Table Data** property.

  The data should be specified as an array of objects, where each object in the array represents a row, and the properties of the object represent the columns in the table.
-In the given example, the table has four columns: `step`, `task`, and `status`.
+In the given example, the table has three columns: `step`, `task`, and `status`.

 ```js
 [